Superb Ukrainian cuisine

 Ukraine has always been known for its hospitality.
 And what is the best way to show hospitality?
 Well, of course, set the generous table for dear guests!
 If you ever happen to be invited to dinner with a Ukrainian family, never miss this opportunity.
 Trust me!
 Ukrainian traditional hospitality: tasty, fun, with a twinkle!
 Superb Ukrainian cuisine is complemented by subtle Ukrainian humor, full of irony and grotesque.

-The culture of Ukrainian cuisine grew essentially on the ground of people’s activities, hard-working lifestyle and the factors of the natural environment.
-Thus, a special peculiarity of the Ukrainian kitchen is the usage of a great variety of primarily local products, such as meat, potatoes, mushrooms, vegetables, berries, and herbs.
-The meat plays an important role in Ukrainian cuisine.
-The most favorite is the pork meat, but also beef and mutton, poultry and rabbit’s meat are widely used in national dishes.
+The culture of Ukrainian cuisine grew essentially on the ground of people’s activities, hard-working lifestyle, and the factors of the natural environment.
+Thus, a special peculiarity of Ukrainian cuisine is the usage of primarily local products, such as meat, potatoes, mushrooms, vegetables, berries, and herbs.
+Meat plays an important role in Ukrainian cuisine.
+The most favorite is the pork meat, but also beef and mutton, poultry, and rabbit’s meat are widely used in national dishes.

 Most popular Ukrainian dishes

 Who doesn’t know borsch!
 There are dozens of types of borsch recipes, and even if two cooks make it out of the same ingredients, it will end up tasting variously.
 Borsch is a vegetable-based soup, made of beetroot, cabbage, tomatoes, potatoes, and dill.
 Although quite often it is cooked with meat, fish or beans.